There's an internet blackout in Iran. How are videos and images getting out?

 Iranian authorities have implemented a near-total shutdown of the internet in a crackdown on widespread anti-government protests, but a sliver of the population is keeping in touch with the outside world by satellite.

-Starlink, a division of Elon Musk's rocket company SpaceX, is playing an outsized — and in the eyes of overseas activists, crucial — role in connecting Iran with the rest of the world as the country's leadership turns to force to try to quash the protests.
+Starlink, a division of Elon Musk's rocket company, SpaceX, is playing an outsize — and in the eyes of overseas activists, crucial — role in connecting Iran with the rest of the world as the country's leadership turns to force to try to quash the protests.

-Starlink provides high-speed internet access, and can be used in many places where internet connections are hard to get, including rural areas and at sea.
+Starlink provides high-speed internet access and can be used in many places where internet connections are hard to get, including rural areas and at sea.
 It has also been used in conflict zones before.
-After Russia's invasion, SpaceX made Starlink available in Ukraine, and it quickly became crucial for civilians and the military.
+After Russia's invasion of Ukraine, SpaceX made Starlink available in Ukraine, and it quickly became crucial for civilians and the military.

 Activists say many of the images and videos of protests that have emerged since the blackout have come via Starlink.

-Farzaneh Badiei, an internet policy researcher who follows Iran, said it plays an important role in keeping the outside world, and people inside Iran, informed.
+Farzaneh Badiei, an internet policy researcher who follows Iran, said it plays an important role in keeping the outside world, as well as people inside Iran, informed.

 "The great thing about it is there's no wire for the government to cut," said Jonathan McDowell, a satellite expert with the Smithsonian Astrophysical Observatory.
 "It's very hard to censor because the signal is coming from the sky, and so if you have one of these dishes, you don't have to go through a local telecom provider."